We may earn a small fee from the companies mentioned in this post.

 The 6th of the 7 types of cyber security threats is that posed by the insider.
 An insider can be described as a malicious adversary who is already inside an organisation, system, or network.
 These actors can be current or former employees, contractors, or business partners.
 They may have authorized access to sensitive information or systems, or they may hack their way in.
 Insiders are a serious cybersecurity threat because they often have knowledge of the organization’s vulnerabilities and how to exploit them.

 Insider threats can take many forms, including data theft and destruction, intellectual property theft, sabotage of systems or networks, and insider trading.
 They may also be involved in bribery or extortion schemes.
-Insider threats can cause serious financial losses for organizations, as well as the loss of confidential information that could be used to damage the organization’s reputation or give competitors an edge in the market.
+Insider threats can cause serious financial losses for organisations, as well as the loss of confidential information that could be used to damage the organization’s reputation or give competitors an edge in the market.

 Organisations should implement measures to detect and prevent insider threats such as effective access control policies, monitoring user activity on networks and systems, background checks on employees and contractors, and employee training programs about cyber security best practices.
 Organisations may also consider cybersecurity insurance coverage in case of a successful attack by an insider threat.
 While preventing all attacks is impossible, organisations can mitigate the risk by strengthening their security measures and being aware of the potential threats.
 By taking proactive steps to protect themselves against insider threats, businesses can reduce the chances of a successful attack and limit any damage caused by such an incident